eclipse-keyple/keyple-website/content/what-is-keyple/what-is-calypso.md

 url = "https://www.linkedin.com/company/calypso-networks-association/"

 [menu.main]
-    parent = "What is Eclipse Keyple"
+    parent = "What is Eclipse Keyple™"
 +++

 Calypso® is a set of specifications describing a fast and secure off-line contactless transaction, between a portable object and a terminal.